allanrehhoff/framework/README.md

 ```

 > *NOTE:*
-> By default only the controllers constructer are invoked, if arg(1) is nowhere to be found.
+> The default method invoked is **index** this will happen if arg(1) is nowhere to be found, or there are no more arguments in the list.

 ##Views##
 This is where all your theming goes (obviously du'h).
 Each theme should contain at least the following files.

 - header.tpl.php (Required)
 - footer.tpl.php (Required)
 - (default-route).tpl.php (Required) (default-route indicates a filename matching the configured default route.)
 - notfound.tpl.php (Required)
-- theme.json (Required)
+- theme.json (Required) (This is the per-theme configurations)

 It is assumed by the core that your theme has at least the required files, failing to create those files will result in unknown errors.

 Every view file must have the extension **.tpl.php** this is to distinguish them from their representative controller files.
-By default the view to be displayed is the one found matching arg(0), for example **animal.tpl.php**, unless otherwise specified by the active controller.
+By default the view to be displayed is the one found matching arg(0), for example **animal.tpl.php**, unless otherwise specified by the dispatched controller.

 You can add a new "partial" or "children" by adding it's path to the controllers data.
 ```